 PAC: Pronounced ‘Pack’ (Public Affairs Center).

 The government, economics, and sociology (among other) departments are housed here, but the numerous classrooms host seminars and lectures from many different departments.
 Evening guest lecturers often speak in the basement rooms of PAC.
 You may think the elevator is creaky and haunted, but it’s all good, that’s the charm of PAC.
 The building is also connected to the basement of the library, so you can go print something and come back to turn it in without bracing the outside world.
 Also a handy way to never leave the library in the dead of winter.
-Plans of renovating PAC were made earlier this year.
+Plans of renovating PAC were made earlier in the 2019 school year, but I don’t think it ever happened.
 Hopefully, you’ll get to experience the changes by the time your senior year comes around.

 Do you want to be the kid studying in plain sight on a Saturday morning at 2am?
 Well, I have some good news for you, you can be.
 You can also awkwardly make eye contact with the person you kissed at MoHo last weekend, or the person you matched with on tinder, but never messaged, through the huge glass windows and doors.
 Now open 24 hours a day, 7 days a week for your studying pleasure, The Fishbowl is sandwiched between SciLi and Exley.
 It’s almost always silent in here.
 It’s like Exley’s very own version of Olin.
 Also, it was recently refurnished with nicer chairs and encouragingly collaborative large tables.
 Be wary, if you cough, you will be stared at.

 This building is ‘affectionately’ nicknamed Booger Hall.
 Sometimes, it’s also called Bougie Hall (how apt), Bo-zhay Hall, or if you’ve been around long enough, 41 Wyllys.
 Some rich dude in pharmaceuticals donated enough money that we needed a building named after him or something.
-Nobody likes it – Half because it’s named after some rich dude with a lame surname, and the other half just does (take my word on it).
+One side of the building is all windows so it’s perfect for waving from outside to your friends while they are in class.